danking/hail-cloud-docs/how-to-cloud-with-hail.md

 https://discuss.hail.is and someone from the development team will answer you question as soon as possible.
 We often respond within the hour.

-# Partitioning

-????

-# Efficiently Using Hail
+## Efficiently Using Hail

 We focus primarily on monetary efficiency.

+### Partitioning

+When you `write` a Hail MatrixTable or Table, it is, effectively, stored as a folder of *partitions*.
+Each partition can, in principle, be processed by a different core of a cluster.
+If you have more cores than partitions, then some cores must have no work to do because Hail cannot split the work on a MatrixTable or Table into more pieces than there are partitions.

+A partition must contain at least one row of a MatrixTable or Table and should usually contain many more.
+Hail has some per-partition overhead, so we recommend that your partitions are at least 128 Megabytes in size.

-## Preemptible Workers
+### Preemptible Workers

 Many hail operations will succeed with preemptible workers.
-Specifically, any operation which is entirely "row-parallel" (there is no sharing of information across rows) will succeed with preemptible workers.
-For example, counting the number of missing genotypes at every locus is row-parallel:
+Specifically, any operation which is entirely "row-parallel" (there is no sharing of information across rows and, in particular, across partitions) will succeed with preemptible workers.
+For example, counting the number of missing genotypes at every locus is
+row-parallel:

 ```
 mt.annotate_rows(n_missing = hl.agg.count_where(hl.is_missing(mt.GT)))